-Takayasu arteritis - Skin
+Takayasu arteritis in Child

 No definitive cause of Takayasu arteritis has been identified, but it is thought to be an IgG-mediated autoimmune vasculitis, perhaps triggered by a cross-reacting infectious agent.

-The disease has two phases that may overlap: a "pre-pulseless" and a pulseless phase.
+The disease has 2 phases that may overlap: a "pre-pulseless" and a pulseless phase.
 In the first phase, a constellation of nonspecific constitutional symptoms and signs including fever, night sweats, malaise, weight loss, arthralgia, myalgia, and mild anemia may be seen.
 In the second phase, the characteristic sequelae of large-vessel stenosis – upper extremity claudication, diminished brachial pulses, and/or differences in blood pressure between contralateral or ipsilateral extremities – occur.

 For diagnosis, the American College of Rheumatology requires 3 of 6 criteria: